Sheryl Sheinafia: Acting career

-Before playing starring roles, Sheryl started her acting career with a cameo in Raditya Dika’s highly praised comedy film, Marmut Merah Jambu (2014).
+Before playing starring roles, Sheryl Sheinafia started her acting career with a cameo in Raditya Dika’s highly praised comedy film, Marmut Merah Jambu (2014).
 The part earned her a leading role in Dika’s sophomore film, Koala Kumal (2016) to which her performance in the film was critically acclaimed, earning her 3 nominations including one for "Best Newcomer" from the Indonesian Movie Actors Awards.
-She then went on to play a leading role as Ratna alongside Refal Hady in Lucky Kuswandi’s modern take on classic Indonesian romantic drama, Galih & Ratna (2017).
-The role earned two nominations, including one for “Best Actress in a Leading Role” from the Indonesian Film Festival and further solidified Sheryl’s acting career making her a serious talent to keep an eye out for in the Indonesian acting scene.
-In that same year, starring alongside Brandon Salim, Sheryl managed to secure another lead role as Ellie in The Underdogs (2017).
+She then went on to play a leading role as Ratna alongside Refal Hady in Lucky Kuswandi's modern take-on classic Indonesian romantic drama film Galih & Ratna (2017).
+The role earned two nominations, including one for "Best Actress in a Leading Role" from the Indonesian Film Festival and further solidified Sheryl's acting career making her a serious talent to keep an eye out for in the Indonesian acting scene.
+In that same year, starring alongside Brandon Salim, Sheryl Sheinafia managed to secure another lead role as Ellie in The Underdogs (2017).

 Her next big film would not be until 2 years later in which she played Kris in Bebas (2019), the Indonesian adaptation of the Korean film Sunny (2011).
 Directed by Riri Riza, the nostalgic tribute to highschool companionship was a box-office hit and soon after, racked numerous accolades during award season.
 She went on to star in another romantic comedy in 2021, playing Sissy in Wedding Proposal (2021) alongside other big names such as Dimas Anggara and Slamet Rahardjo.

-Although known for her roles as Kris and Ratna, Sheryl’s range as an actress extends beyond playing roles in romcoms and dramas.
+Although known for her roles as Kris and Ratna, Sheryl's range as an actress extends beyond playing roles in romcoms and dramas.
 In 2022 she starred in her first horror film, playing as Tia in Tumbang Kanjeng Iblis (2022).
 Despite it being her first horror film, her performance was nothing short of outstanding, with the film selling out theaters nationwide.

+Filmography

-Media Presence
+Media presence

 Although known for her career as a musician and actress, her appearance as a co-host on Breakout is notably the most well-known project.
 Also known as “Breakout Hangout”, “Breakout Showcase” and “Breakout Live”, “Breakout” is a music program that airs on NET TV.
-Starring alongside Boy William, Sheryl would often perform both covers and originals on the show.
+Starring alongside Boy William, Sheryl Sheinafia would often perform both covers and originals on the show.

 After more than 4 years of taking a break from hosting her own show, she became one of the many hosts alongside famous MC and actor Dimas Danang for videocast Lintas Makna, produced by CXO media.
-Sheryl appeared in a total of 50 episodes, with topics of discussion ranging from intimate subjects such as love and relationships to talking about hustle culture and toxic work environments.
+Sheryl Sheinafia appeared in a total of 50 episodes, with topics of discussion ranging from intimate subjects such as love and relationships to talking about hustle culture and toxic work environments.